cargomedia/cm/README.md

 ### Provision scripts
 Most CM applications require services to be setup and/or some initial data inserted.
 To do so CM Framework uses so-called provision scripts.
 There is built-in command for running all setup-scripts defined in `$config->CM_App->setupScriptClasses` config property.
-All those scripts need to be classes extending `CM_Provision_Script_Abstract`.

 ```bash
 $ bin/cm app setup
 ```

-Provision scripts are about to set up everything app-related - from creating database schema to loading fixtures.
+Provision scripts are responsible for setting up everything app-related - from creating database schema to loading fixtures.

+#### Provision script
+All those scripts need to be classes extending `CM_Provision_Script_Abstract` and therefore implement `load` and `shouldBeLoaded` method.
+Anytime scripts are about to be loaded they will be first checked if they actually should, by running `shouldBeLoaded`.
+Once this is positive it will run `load`.

+Additionally provision scripts can implement `CM_Provision_Script_UnloadableInterface` with corresponding `unload` and `shouldBeUnloaded` methods.